What is IRS Form W-4 and how does it apply to withholding from stock compensation?

 While there is no withholding for capital gains on company stock sales, assuming backup withholding does not apply, the new W-4 does provide a way to withhold at least from salary income the taxes you expect to owe.
 See Line 4(a), which says: "Other income (not from jobs).
 If you want tax withheld for other income you expect this year that won't have withholding, enter the amount of other income here."

 IRS Guidance And Other Resources

 As explained in the IRS FAQs on the revised W-4, employees hired before 2020 do not need to complete the new W-4 unless they want to adjust their withholding.
-The IRS also developed a revised tax-withholding estimator to help.
+The IRS also developed a revised tax-withholding estimator to help, along with a YouTube video.
 Married joint filers should include both spouses' income in the calculation.
 While the IRS estimator tool works for most people, the IRS explains that people with more complex tax situations should use the instructions in Publication 505, Tax Withholding And Estimated Tax.
 That includes taxpayers who owe the alternative minimum tax and those with long-term capital gains or qualified dividends.

 For employers, the American Payroll Association has developed a sample model letter that explains the changes to employees.